Smoggert/swagger-generator/README.md

 # Swagger-generator

+!!
+This is a Work in Progress !!

 Swagger-generator is a package for Laravel that produces open-api 3.0.0 spec documentation based on Form Requests and Json Resources.
 It is currently in pre-alpha or something among those lines..